 Architects – Employers are requesting Architects with specialist development skills, particularly BI architecture and Sharepoint architecture.

-IT Support Technicians - Helpdesk and Desktop Support candidates are in high demand to support larger user bases and assist with system upgrade projects.
+IT Support Technicians - Helpdesk and service desk support candidates are in high demand to support internal users and offer longer hours of support.

 Cisco Voice Engineers - There continues to be a lack of candidates with strong design and architecture skills and Cisco CCVP or CCIE voice certifications.
 Demand comes from current projects.

 Security Administrators – There is a shortage of suitable candidates with the required skill set.
-A lot of the available candidates are yet to secure certification, so those that have are in high demand.
+A lot of the available candidates are yet to secure certification, so skilled and certified professionals (CCSA/ CISSP) are in high demand.
 While in the past opportunities have been very niche, as the industry moves towards mobility demand has risen for security expertise.

 Senior Engineers or Technical Managers – Candidates with Exchange to Gmail/Apps migration experience are sought as preference grows for the latter solution when it comes to a hosted landscape.